Kingaroy Surrounds - North

 Kingaroy Surrounds - North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-Proportional growth weightings align with ABS Greater Capital Region projections released in 2023, based on 2022 data.
-By 2041, the population is projected to increase by just below the median of regional areas nationwide, totaling an increase of 600 persons and a 5.3% rise over 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
+However, these state projections did not provide age category splits, so AreaSearch applied proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Based on projected demographic shifts, a population increase just below the median of regional areas across the nation was expected by 2041, with an increase of 600 persons and a total growth of 5.2% over the 17 years.

 Frequently Asked Questions - Population